official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 195. Responding to Mr Murphy, Mr Ben Bradshaw, the Parliamentary Under Secretary of State for Foreign and Commonwealth Affairs, encouraged Mr Murphy “and other

-[^61] Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^61]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown [^62]  The Telegraph, 1 March 2002, Blair backs Bush on ‘evil’ of Iraq.
+The Burden of Power: Countdown
+[^62]:  The Telegraph, 1 March 2002, Blair backs Bush on ‘evil’ of Iraq.
-[^63]  BBC News, 3 March 2002, Blair gives Iraq new warning.
+[^63]:  BBC News, 3 March 2002, Blair gives Iraq new warning.
-[^64] House of Commons, Official Report, 4 March 2002, column 125.
+[^64]: House of Commons, Official Report, 4 March 2002, column 125.

 419

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to CrawfordMembers who support the Government on this issue” to make their views known in a debate on Iraq which would take place on 6 March.[^65]
+Members who support the Government on this issue” to make their views known in a debate on Iraq which would take place on 6 March.[^65]

 196. Mr Bradshaw stated that the UK’s “European allies very much share our concern